yks0000/nc-docker/README.md

 `docker run yks0000/nc`

-Default check on www.google.com on 443
+Default nc check to www.google.com on 443

 Override as below: